qixils/SMO-manual-AP/README.md

 ## What actions are randomized (if enabled)

-Until you receive the items for these, you can't do these things.
+If you're playing with `action_rando` enabled, until you receive the items for these, you can't do these things.
 Similar actions that other captures have are *not* randomized (like Bowser's Triple Jump)

 - Long Jump